Alice Mary Weeks: Career and legacy

-Weeks' work focused on radioactive deposits, and from 1949–1961 she worked for the USGS Uranium Exploration.
-Weeks was a charter member of the Women Geoscientists Committee of the American Geological Institute, and earned fellowships at the Geological Society of America, the Mineralogical Society of America, and the American Association for the Advancement of Science.
+Weeks' work focused on radioactive deposits, from 1949 to 1961 she worked for the USGS Uranium Exploration.
+Weeks was a charter member of the Women Geoscientists Committee of the American Geological Institute, she earned fellowships at the Geological Society of America, the Mineralogical Society of America, and the American Association for the Advancement of Science.
 Weeks later went on to become a professor of mineralogy at Temple University in Philadelphia, where she founded their Geology Department.
 Weeksite, a uranium silicate mineral, is named after her.
 Weeks is also recognized for identifying uranophane in 1953 along with Mary E. Thompson of the United States Geological Survey, and was the first to propose the concept of oxidation of ore deposits that contain uranium, vanadium, and other accessory metals.

 In 1994 the estate of Albert and Alice Weeks established a special endowment at the University of Wisconsin-Madison which supports a Distinguished Professorship and other programs.

 Role of women in science

 During Weeks' time, women were not widely accepted in the world of geology, and she occasionally was not permitted to attend specific classes, having to sit outside.
 In order to collect samples from uranium mines, Weeks was forced to dress up as a man to evade the superstition against allowing women to enter mines.
 As one of the first woman geologists, she was listed in American Men of Science well before it was changed to American Men and Women of Science.

+Alice Mary Weeks was a member of the Women Geoscientists Committee of the American Geological Institute.

 Later life and death

 In 1976, Weeks retired from Temple University, and in 1980 the Northeastern Section of the Geological Society of America held a symposium on uranium in her honor.
-Suffering from Alzheimer's disease, Weeks died on August 27, 1988; her sister Eunice also had Alzheimer's.
+Weeks died on August 27, 1988, following Alzheimer's disease; her sister Eunice also had Alzheimer's.